 The Florida District 3 Regional ITS Architecture (RITSA) is a roadmap for transportation systems integration for Florida District 3 services over a 10-year time horizon.
 The District 3 RITSA has been developed and maintained through a cooperative effort by the state's transportation agencies.
 The District 3 RITSA complies with the FHWA Rule 940 requirements, as well as the FTA policy directives, for ITS Architectures.
-The District 3 RITSA was updated using the former RITSA as a baseline and with information gathered from documentation provided by stakeholders, Transportation Systems Management and Operations (TSM&O) Plans, interviews and workshops with stakeholders.
+The District 3 RITSA was converted to be compatible with the latest version of the Architecture Reference for Cooperative and Intelligent Transportation (ARC-IT) Version 9.0 which makes available all of the ARC-IT content for use in updates to the District 3 RITSA

 The Statewide and Regional ITS Architectures represent a shared vision of how each agencies' systems will work together in the future, sharing information and resources to provide a safer, more efficient, and more effective transportation system for travelers in the State of Florida.